bcoles/kasld/docs/bypass-techniques.md

 The slot counts in that table are upper bounds.
 The kernel's KASLR placement code enforces `slot + kernel_size ≤ range_end`, so positions near the top of the randomization region where the image would overflow are never selected.
-Every additional `KERNEL_ALIGN` bytes of kernel image size removes one trailing slot.
+Every additional `IMAGE_ALIGN` bytes of kernel image size removes one trailing slot.
 On architectures with tight entropy budgets — x86_64 and x86_32 (~500 slots,
 ~9 bits) and RISC-V64 (~512 slots) — a typical production kernel reduces the
 effective slot count by 3–8%.
 On arm64 (~33M slots) and s390 (~131K slots) the